Clifford-Deformed Compass Codes: Results and Discussion

-All threshold values are listed in Table \ref{tab:Totalthresh} and shown in Figure \ref{fig:TotalThresholds}.
-When $\eta = 0.5$, the CSS, XZZX$\square$-deformed and ZXXZ$\square$-deformed compass codes are equivalent in our decoding scheme so they have the same threshold.
-We note that we considered finite size effects which have been shown to be significant on Clifford deformed codes \cite{xiao2024exact}.
-To ensure convergence of the threshold, we performed simulations of the codes at high distances.
-For more details on this, see Appendix \ref{appendix:Thresolds}.
+All threshold values from code capacity level simulations are listed in Table \ref{tab:Totalthresh} and shown in Figure \ref{fig:TotalThresholds}.
+Phenomenological thresholds of CSS and ZXXZ$\square$-deformed elongated compass codes are shown in Figure \ref{fig:Phenom_thresholds}.
+When $\eta = 0.5$, the CSS, XZZX$\square$-deformed and ZXXZ$\square$-deformed compass codes are equivalent in our decoding scheme, so they have the same threshold.
+We note that finite-size effects are significant in the codes we consider, so not all reported thresholds should be interpreted as thresholds in the thermodynamic limit.
+For more details on this, see Appendix \ref{appendix:Thresholds}.

-The CSS compass codes reach a maximum threshold at the optimal biases $\eta_{\ell}^*$ and these maximum thresholds increase with $\ell$ as expected.
+Under code capacity noise, the CSS compass codes reach a maximum threshold at the optimal biases $\eta_{\ell}^{opt}$ and these maximum thresholds increase with $\ell$ as expected.
 For each $\ell$, the thresholds of the CSS compass codes asymptote to the $Z$ threshold of the codes at depolarizing noise as the bias increases.
 Larger elongation parameters are preferable on CSS compass codes for noise models with biased $Z$ errors.
+We also observe that the thresholds of the XZZX surface code at the optimal biases are comparable to the thresholds of the CSS elongated compass codes at their respective optimal biases.

 The thresholds of the XZZX$\square$-deformed compass increase with bias for all elongation parameters considered.
 We can attribute this improvement to the fact that there are regions of the lattice to which the syndromes are confined.
-However, higher elongation parameters don't improve the thresholds further as the bias increases for codes with $\ell>2$.
-This is not surprising since the general structure of the low-weight decoder graphs for the XZZX-deformed compass codes with $\ell > 2$ looks like that shown in Figure \ref{fig:XZZXonSq_l6_low}.
-All of the graphs composed of lower weight edges are partitioned by the diagonals formed by the XZZX stabilizers.
-Between these diagonals, there are chains of diamonds each enclosing a string of length $\ell-2$.
-The graphs composed of higher weight edges have similar structure, but they have vertices of higher degree vertices as the elongation parameter grows which can slow down the rate at which the thresholds increase with bias.
+However, higher elongation parameters do not improve the thresholds further as the bias increases for codes with $\ell>2$.
+This is not surprising since the general structure of the low-weight decoder graphs for the XZZX$\square$-deformed compass codes with $\ell > 2$ looks similar to that shown in Figure \ref{fig:XZZXonSq_l6_low}.
+Namely, all graphs composed of lower-weight edges are partitioned by the diagonals formed by the XZZX stabilizers.
+Between these diagonals, there are chains of diamonds, each enclosing a string of length $\ell-2$.
+The graphs composed of higher-weight edges have a similar structure.
+However, as the elongation parameter increases, the vertex degree also increases, which may impede the growth of the thresholds with respect to bias.